JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 ## Beta status
 * still needs general testing, lots of testing
 * timestamp information in Info.plist? (research) … approximate signing/creation time?
-* deep scan: parse CodeResources to thoroughly check for modified and unverified/added files (v1.1)
+* deep scan: parse CodeResources to thoroughly check for modified and unverified/added files (v1.1 rc)
+* XProtect yara scans (relies on release of UXProtect CLI)

 ## Thank you
 * Patrick Wardle (for the original **WhatsYourSign** and all his other great security tools)